Debarshi-Chaudhuri/news-api/ARCHITECTURE.md

 5. **Event Service Integration**
    - Tracks user events and subscriptions
-   - Integrates with external analytics systems
+   - Integrates with WebEngage for analytics
    - Enables user engagement tracking

+6. **Ngrok**
+   - Exposes the News API to the public internet
+   - Creates secure tunnels to localhost
+   - Enables external access to development environments
+   - Facilitates testing and demos without deployment

 ### Data Flow